Good Food for Cities

 Southeast Asia

-• In Vietnam, thanks to the implementation of a Participatory Guarantee System (PGS) for safe vegetables – a traceable production and quality assurance system promoted by Rikolto and Hanoi’s Plant Protection and Production Department – around 3,200 households (of which 65% are women) are cultivating more than 1,900 hectares according to safe vegetable production techniques, accounting for 14% of Hanoi's vegetable production area.
-It is estimated that the PGS accounts for 140,000 tons of vegetables annually, and almost 2 million consumers in Hanoi now have access to these safe vegetables.
+• In Vietnam, thanks to the implementation of a Participatory Guarantee System (PGS) for safe vegetables – a traceable production and quality assurance system promoted by Rikolto and Hanoi’s Plant Protection and Production Department –around 3,200 households (of which 65% are women) were cultivating more than 1,900 hectares according to safe vegetable production techniques,accounting for 14% of Hanoi's vegetable production in 2021.
+By 2022, PGS was used for 2,105,281 hectares of vegetable production land.

 Global

-• Rikolto has supported several cities in developing their local food strategies, either by playing a facilitating role such as in Ghent (Belgium) during the inception of the Gent en Garde policy, by being directly involved in their writing such as in Da Nang (Vietnam), or by being a thematic lead such as in Leuven where we continue to offer our expertise on local food distribution and work with schools as part of the food strategy process.
-In Quito (Ecuador), we contributed to the development of the city’s agri-food strategy and Food Charter.
+• Rikolto has supported several cities in developing their local food strategies, either by playing a facilitating role such as in Ghent (Belgium) during the inception of the Gent en Garde policy, by being directly involved in their writing such as in Da Nang (Vietnam), or by being a thematic lead such as in Leuven where we continue to offer our expertise on local food distribution and working with schools as part of the food strategy process.
+In Quito (Ecuador), we contributed to the development of the city’s Agri-food strategy and Food Charter.
+In the city of Mbeya in Tanzania, food systems have been integrated into the city's 5-year Strategic Plan, thanks to our collaboration with Mbeya City Council and Helvetas.
+A study on food safety risks in 2020 and the Mbeya Food Smart City Platform, both led by Rikolto, were instrumental in this process.

 • In 2022, we co-published with FAO and RUAF the “Urban and peri-urban agriculture sourcebook: from production to food systems”, which systematises existing experiences and case studies on urban and peri-urban agriculture (UPA) and provides guidance to local decision-makers, policy advisors, urban planners, practitioners and others involved in the design and implementation of UPA initiatives.